-Your initial appdaemon. yaml file should look something like this if you are using the HASS plugin:
+Your initial appdaemon.yaml file should look something like this if you are using the HASS plugin:

 '''

 appdaemon:

-time_zone: CET

-latitude: 51.725

-longitude: 14.3434

-elevation: 0

 plugins:

 HASS:

 type: hass

 ha_url: <some_url>

 token: <some_long_lived_access_token>

 '''

 The top level consists of a number of sections:

 2.2 Log Configuration

 The logs: section is optional.
 It consists of a number of log entries that describe the various system and user-defined logs.
 The logs named main\log, error\log, diag\log and access\log have special significance and are used to describe AppDaemons 4 main logs.
 Any other named log sections will result in the creation of a user-defined log, which can be written to by your apps.
 The 4 built-in logfiles are used as follows: